art:inFOCUS Lecture Series

 Art of the Theatre: A Panel Discussion

-Come “backstage” to experience the stagecraft of set designers, costumers, make-up and lighting artists as The Museums of Los Gatos presents Unmasking the Stage: The Visual Artists Behind the Theater Experience.
-This captivating exhibition brings you the work of talented designers from the Bay Area Theatre community and immerses you in their vision.
-Discover the processes these artists use to create a sense of place and time, real or imagined, for their theater audience.
+The panel discussion to be held at the Council Chambers will feature a lively conversation with four Theater Arts professionals: Art Director, Larry Barrott; Costume Designer and Make-Up Artist, Elizabeth Poindexter; Scenic Designer, Jim Culley; and Lighting Designer, Randy Earle.
+Their discussion will bring us “backstage” to experience the stagecraft of set designers, costumers, make-up and lighting artists.
+In conjunction with our current exhibit Unmasking the Stage: The Visual Artists Behind the Theater Experience, discover the processes these artists use to create a sense of place and time, real or imagined, for their theater audience.
 Unmasking the Stage runs from January 28-March 30, 2014.

 Craft as an Action Word: California Art Glass